mapbox/impact-tools/journey-animation-sequence/README.md

+# Daniel Specific Instructions

+From the directory containing index.html (likely the journey-animation-sequence one), run:

+`py -m http.server`

+in browser, go to 127.0.0.1:8000

+Commit with the flag --no-verify to dodge unneeded node steps

 # tdf-animation-sequence

 Demonstration of a sequence of custom mapboxgl camera and layer animations to display a Tour de France stage